jsconnolly/CaliforniaPrototype/README.md

 ##h.
 Created or used a design style guide and/or a pattern library;

-Following the initial wireframe creation, we created a <a href='[INSERT LINK TO Style guide]'>style guide and color palette</a> that was used throughout the application for consistency and uniformity.
+Following the initial wireframe creation, we created a <a href='https://s3-us-west-1.amazonaws.com/ca-prototype-hotb-assets/Styleguide.pdf'>style guide and color palette</a> that was used throughout the application for consistency and uniformity.

 ##i.
 Performed usability tests with people;